omkarmoghe/portable_expressions/README.md

 ## Usage

+> [!IMPORTANT]
+> When using the gem, all references to the models below must be prefixed with `Expressive::`.
+This is omitted in the README for simplicity.

 ### Scalar

 A `Scalar` is the simplest object that can be evaluated.
 It holds a single `value`.
 When used in an `Expression`, this `value` must respond to the symbol (i.e. support the method) defined by the `Expression#operator`.